-Are the dishes clean or are they dirty?
+Are all of the dishes clean?
+Are they sort of clean?
+Or are they just plain dirty?
 Water spots from the dishwasher are frustrating.
-If you have water spots or film on your dishes after completing a cycle, a rinse aid solvent may be your solution.
+Not only do they make it look as though your dishes aren’t clean, they can make you wonder if your dishwasher is even working like it should.
+If you have water spots or film on your dishes after completing a cycle, before you go ahead and replace your dishwasher, try a rinse aid solvent.
+It just might be the solution to your water spot troubles.

 1. Do I Need A Rinse Aid?